thomann/nabu/README.md

 The main part is a Tomcat-Application in `web` with a helper webapp in `webutil`.

-> Currently Tomcat has to be configured with by setting
-> `org.apache.jasper.compiler.Parser.STRICT_QUOTE_ESCAPING=false`
->  in `$TOMCAT_HOME/conf/catalina.properties`.
-> This works only until Tomcat 8.0.* and is not supported on 8.5 anymore.
->
-> Furthermore the WebSockets are currently not working and have to be disabled.
+> Currently, WebSockets are currently not working and have to be disabled.

 The Docker image is used as:
 ```bash